 Competition time is the time spent by the Competitor at their workstation on their Test Project.
-No contact may be made with the compatriot Expert during competition time without the presence of a non-compatriot Expert.
+No contact may be made with the compatriot Expert during competition time without the presence of a non-compatriot Expert giving their agreement that they may communicate with their Competitor.
 No contact may be made with other Competitors or guests during competition time without the permission of the Chief Expert.